pafable/eks-cluster/readme.md

 Creates an EKS cluster and deploys an app via helm charts using terraform.
 The cluster uses both managed EC2 node groups and Fargate.

+An example app using an nginx container image will be deployed on a Fargate node.

 ## Requirements
 - AWS CLI installed and configured
 - Terraform 1.4.6+